tuturto/pyherc/README.md

 of the labyrinth under city of Herculeum.
 The adventurer has been preparing for the escape for a long time and now it is finally time to start the journey.

+The game is in early stages still, but it is already possible to move around, fight, loot hidden caches and use some basic items.

 System Requirements
 ===================
 - Python 3.2